Lucyjpjones/wean-cuisine/testing.md

 - I submitted a selection of words into the recipe search bar to ensure the query function was filtering the recipes correctly, and all worked correctly.

 **6. Viewing recipes**
-- I clicked on each recipe card to make sure it displayed the correct information to me when naviagted to the view recipes HTML template, and it did.
+- I clicked on each recipe card to make sure it displayed the correct information to me when navigated to the view recipes HTML template, and it did.

 **7. Adding recipe**
 - I clicked on the 'Add recipe' button on the homepage callout section and the link within the dropdown menu, and both correctly navigated to the add recipe page.
 This was checked from all pages of the site.